ONLYOFFICE/office-js-api/Cell/ApiWorksheet/Properties/Selection.md

 # Selection

-Returns an object that represents the selected range.
+Returns an object that represents the selected range. **Read-only**

 ## Syntax

-expression.
+expression.Selection;

 `expression` - A variable that represents a [ApiWorksheet](../ApiWorksheet.md) class.